 Prior to the trial, Mr. Buckheit had filed a $10 million lawsuit in federal court against the town and San Mateo County over matters related to the arrest, including an assertion that his arrest was the result of a county policy of discriminating against men when domestic abuse cases are reported.

 After the declaration of innocence was granted, he turned the heat up on the town and Police Chief Mike Guerra to find out who had altered the report despite there being no evidence that the boy had been a victim of violence.

-Although he sought an outside investigation into the matter — by the state attorney general or the FBI — Mr. Buckheit strongly objected when Chief Guerra turned it over to the county District Attorney's Office.
+Although he sought an outside investigation into the matter -- by the state attorney general or the FBI, for example -- Mr. Buckheit strongly objected when Chief Guerra turned it over to the county District Attorney's Office.

 "It's just totally inappropriate," he said.
 "I'm suing the county, which includes the D.A., so how can he pass judgment on the wrongfulness of what was done to me?
 The D.A. has a vested interest in not exposing the wrongdoing."

 Mr. Wagstaffe rejected the argument that his office couldn't be relied on to conduct a thorough and fair investigation.